bturcotte82/SlackRedPanda/README.md

 - **Decoupling**: Multiple consumers can read Slack events without interfering.
 This would be especially helpful if you had different dashboards, or if your community was spread across additional platforms outside of Slack, and you wanted to incorporate external metrics into the system.
 - **Persistence**: Slack events are stored in a log.
 Since this is a locally-hosted application, if your frontend restarts, the application can replay them.
-- **Scalability**: The in-memory queue may not be able to handle a large, highly active community as well as Redpanda.
+- **Scalability**: The in-memory queue may not be able to handle a large, highly-active community as well as Redpanda.
 - **Speed**: Redpanda boasts [industry-leading performance](https://www.redpanda.com/guides/kafka-performance).

 3.2 Installing and Running the Backend